-Directors of Operations rake in the most money, with average earnings of $135K annually; Associate Marketing Managers come in second with median earnings amounting to about $58K, and Operations Supervisors rank near the top as well (approximately $41K).
+Directors of Operations rake in the most money, with average earnings of approximately $135K annually; Operations Supervisors come in second with median earnings amounting to around $41K per year.

-Residents of Studio City, Calif. pick up paychecks that are higher than any other city — the median salary is $130K per year; other top-paying cities include Los Angeles, Calif. (around $90K) and Orlando, Fla. ($66K).
-The highest pay by state can be found in California, where salaries average out at $90K annually.
+Residents of Studio City, Calif. pick up paychecks that are higher than any other city — the median salary is about $130K annually; other top-paying cities include Los Angeles, Calif. ($90K) and Orlando, Fla. ($66K).
+Across Universal Studios Inc's U.S. offices, employees in the state of California earn the most, taking home $90K per year.

 Years of Experience

-For those with one to four years of experience, median paychecks reach around $48K per year.
-Five to nine years of work experience seem to result in median wages of approximately $65K annually.
-The largest slice of the Universal Studios Inc workforce (38 percent) has been working for 10-19 years and earns, on average, $89K per year.
+Those with one to four years of experience at the company can expect to make approximately $45K annually on average.
+Average pay is $65K per year for those with five to nine years of experience.
+The largest slice of the Universal Studios Inc workforce (40 percent) has been working for 10-19 years and earns, on average, $89K annually.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Budget Management; individuals who claim it among their capabilities enjoy a higher median salary of $101K annually.
+When it comes to skills, employees who report Budget Management among their abilities seem to make the most, reporting a median income of $101K per year.
 People Management is considered a run-of-the-mill skill; slightly less than a third of Universal Studios Inc's people use it regularly.
-Three more common skills are Customer Relations, Microsoft Excel, and Microsoft Office.
+Other top skills include Project Management, Microsoft Excel, and Customer Relations.

 Benefits and Perks